Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Testing
 +++++++

-Pyomo uses ``unittest``, TravisCI, and Appveyor for testing and continuous integration.
+Pyomo uses ``unittest``, TravisCI, and `GitHub workflows <https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow>`_ for testing and continuous integration.
 Submitted code should include tests to establish the validity of its results and/or effects.
 Unit tests are preferred but we also accept integration tests.
-When test are run on a PR, we require at least 70% coverage of the lines modified in the PR and prefer coverage closer to 90%.
+We require at least 70% coverage of the lines modified in the PR and prefer coverage closer to 90%.
 We also require that all tests pass before a PR will be merged.

-The Pyomo master branch (as of `this commit <https://github.com/Pyomo/pyomo/commit/49e2ff171ddcd083c62ac28379afcf33af2549ae>`_) provides a Github Action workflow that will test any changes pushed to a branch using Ubuntu with Python 3.7.
+The Pyomo master branch (as of `this commit <https://github.com/Pyomo/pyomo/commit/49e2ff171ddcd083c62ac28379afcf33af2549ae>`_) provides a Github Action workflow that will test any changes pushed to a branch with multiple virtual machines (mac-os, windows, ubuntu) and multiple python versions.
 For existing forks, fetch and merge your fork (and branches) with Pyomo's master.
 For new forks, you will need to enable Github Actions in the 'Actions' tab on your fork.
 Then the test will begin to run automatically with each push to your fork.

 At any point in the development cycle, a "work in progress" pull request may be opened by including '[WIP]' at the beginning of the PR